Josh Bell Player Props: Guardians vs. Marlins

 Josh Bell At The Plate

-- Bell is batting .191 with six doubles, a home run and 12 walks.
+- Bell has six doubles, a home run and 12 walks while hitting .191.

 - He has homered in one game this year.

-- He has scored in five games this year (27.8%), but has had no multi-run games.
+- He has scored in five games this season (27.8%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.